ktsn/vuex-smart-module/README.md

 ### Unit testing getters, mutations and actions

-vuex-smart-module provides `inject` helper function which allow you to inject mock dependencies into getters, mutations and actions instance.
+vuex-smart-module provides the `inject` helper function which allows you to inject mock dependencies into getters, mutations and actions instances.
 You can inject any properties for test:

 ```ts
 import { inject } from 'vuex-smart-module'